jump-dev/MathOptInterface.jl/docs/src/tutorials/implementing.md

 interface is the right thing to do.

 MathOptInterface is an abstraction layer for unifying _constrained_ mathematical optimization solvers.
-If your solver doesn't fit in the category, i.e., it implements a derivative-free algorithm for unconstrained objective functions, MathOptInterface may not be the right tool for the job.
+If your solver doesn't fit in the category, for example, it implements a derivative-free algorithm for unconstrained objective functions, MathOptInterface may not be the right tool for the job.

 !!! tip